How to Create Recovery Database In Exchange 2016? Step By Step Guide

 Get-MailboxDatabase -Status| Format-List name, server, mounted -AutoSize

-When the recovery database is mounted then user can copy the extract data from RDB to the folder or they can merge it in the existing mailbox.
+When the recovery database is mounted the user can copy the extracted data from RDB to the folder or they can merge it in the existing mailbox.

-1. Use the Exchange Management Shell command to check the mailboxes in recovery database
+1. Use the Exchange Management Shell command to check the mailboxes in a recovery database

 Get-MailboxRestoreRequest -Database “name_of_RDB”

-2. Find and note down the GUID mailboxes name to restore the Exchange mailbox and data items from recovery database
+2. Find and note down the GUID mailbox name to restore the Exchange mailbox and data items from the recovery database

 Get-MailboxStatistics -Database “name_of_RDB” | Format-List DisplayName, mailboxGUID

-3. User can restore the mailbox or items from recovery database with the helps of GUID name of Exchange mailboxes on the source server & the mailbox alias name of the target server.
+3. The user can restore the mailbox or items from the recovery database with the help of the GUID name of Exchange mailboxes on the source server & the mailbox alias name of the target server.

 New-MailboxRestoreRequest -Name “SysTools01” -SourceDatabase “name_of_RDB” -SourceStoreMailbox MailboxGUID -TargetMailbox “SysTools02”TargetMailboxAlias -AllowLegacyDNSMismatch